lisaec/Project_penney_LC/README.md

 This is my penny game simulation repository!!
 It is composed of three main python files

+## Quick Start:

+To practice creating decks, running the simulation, and saving a visualization, use the **run_simulations.ipynb** notebook

 ## data_gen.py
 This file contains all the data generating functions.
 It can generate and save decks from a specific random state.